porkfloss/pcs-angr-demo/README.md

-# pcs-angr-demo
+Slides and code used for the presentation of symbolic execution with `angr`.

-This repo contains the slides and code used for the presentation of symbolic execution with `angr`.
-We developed the code examples using the VM provided for the 2017 Proactive Computer Security course.
+We developed the code examples using the VM provided for the 2017 Proactive Computer Security (PCS) course.

 # Group Members
 Petur Andrias Højgaard Jacobsen